Get to grip with the important bits

 Are there any restrictions on the value of invoices I can sell?

-You can offer to sell an invoice as long as the invoice value is more than £150, less than £100,000, and within your available Invoice Finance Pot amount.
+You can unlock the money in an invoice as long as the invoice value is more than £150, less than £100,000, and within your available Invoice Finance Pot limit.

 Are there any invoices that you do not buy?